fioprotocol/fio.start/README.md

 ```
 ./cleos.sh wallet create --to-file pass.txt
 ```
-Your password will be in pass.txt it will be used when unlock wallet
+Your password will be in pass.txt and will be used when unlocking your wallet.

 - Unlock your wallet
 ```
 ./cleos.sh wallet unlock
 ```
-enter the wallet password.
+Enter the wallet password.

 - Import your key
 ```
 ./cleos.sh wallet import
 ```
-Enter your private key
+Enter your private key.

-- Check if you can access you node using link http://you_server:8888/v1/chain/get_info (<a href="https://testnet.fioprotocol.io/v1/chain/get_info" target="_blank">Example</a>)
+- Check if you can access your node using link http://you_server:8888/v1/chain/get_info (<a href="https://testnet.fioprotocol.io/v1/chain/get_info" target="_blank">Example</a>)

 # 4. Registering BP

-- create own FIO key pair
+- Create own FIO key pair.
-  you can create key pair using cleos command
+  You can create key pair using cleos command
   `./cleos.sh create key`
    or using [monitor](http://monitor.testnet.fioprotocol.io/#createKey)
-  Store you keypair information includein generated actor name.
+  Store your keypair information including generated actor name.
-- go to [Faucet](http://monitor.testnet.fioprotocol.io/#faucet) and get free FIO tokens using your generated FIO public key.
+- Go to [Faucet](http://monitor.testnet.fioprotocol.io/#faucet) and get free FIO tokens using your generated FIO public key.
-- using your FIO public key [register your first FIO address](http://monitor.testnet.fioprotocol.io/#account)
+- Using your FIO public key [register your first FIO address](http://monitor.testnet.fioprotocol.io/#account).
-- create new FIO keypair for blocksigning.
+- Create new FIO keypair for blocksigning.
-- use your created FIO address in prepared script /scripts/regproducer.sh for BP registration
+- Use your created FIO address in prepared script /scripts/regproducer.sh for BP registration.
-- register your node endpoint information in the [FIO monitor](http://monitor.testnet.fioprotocol.io/#register)
+- Register your node endpoint information in the [FIO monitor](http://monitor.testnet.fioprotocol.io/#register).

 ==============================================================================